marcpage/genweb/CONTRIBUTION.md

 ## Getting ready to submit

-- In termainl type `make format lint`
+- In termainl type `make format lint coverage`
-- Fix linting errors
+- Fix linting errors or broken tests
 - Go to the Git icon on the far left and review the diff of all files
 - Any files that should be reverted can use the "undo" arrow when you hover over the file
 - Enter a description at the top of the Git list